Coed Softball Game Day Rules

 minutes before the scheduled start time of the next game.

-- In the event that a team starts with less than 10 fielders, any
+- If a team starts with less than 10 fielders, any

 players arriving late may be added to the lineup and/or fielding